 · For breaches of rules where VSK did not assign any penalty: One-Turn Penalty

 · For breaches of rules leading to any kind of penalty assigned by VSK to an innocent boat, of which cannot be cancelled: Two-Turns Penalty

 8.2 Penalties assigned by VSK which a participant considers incorrect, do not have to be taken.
 Such penalties should be requested to be cancelled.
 Penalties that are requested to be cancelled must be cancelled (approved) by the other competitor.
 Even for pens the receiver of the request believes are correct.
 If a participant refuses to cancel a penalty after a request, she may be considered breaking rule 2.
+If an incorrect penalty is refused to be cancelled, the boat that got the penalty is entitled to redress.
 If a correct penalty is cancelled, actions should be taken as described in SI article A.3.
 See also SI article A2.1.3.

 9 TIME LIMIT

 9.1 Boats failing to finish within 5 minutes after the first boat sails the course and finishes, will be scored Did Not Finish.
 This changes rules 35, A4 and A5.